dataloop-ai-apps/pipeline-templates/rag/README.md

 <img src="assets/choose_variable.png" alt="choose_variable.png">

-#### A Preprocess stage is to create a feature set to the dataset using OpenAI's `text-embedding-3` embedder.
+#### A Preprocess stage is to create a feature set to the dataset using the embedder you chose.

-### 4. ChatGPT Model
+### 4. Generative Model

+Choose a Generative model form Marketplace and assign the model in the generate node.
-Once the retriever finds the most relevant items, a ChatGPT model generates a comprehensive response.
+Once the retriever finds the most relevant items, a generative model generates a comprehensive response.
 The model:

 - Summarizes the retrieved information.
 - Answers the user's question based on the system's predefined prompt and the retrieved results.